chuavincent89/ga_project/capstone_project - credit_card_fraud_detection/README.md

 4. Minimum Transaction Amount in last 30 days *(min_last_30d)*
 5. Maximum Merchant Transaction Amount in last 30 days *(max_merch_last_7d)*

 From the predictors and features above, it shows that the model is able to detect the fraud by the difference in spending behaviors and transactions amount.
 Which it make sense that the fraudster usually have high chance to have different spending behaviors as compared to the credit cardholder did.
+The team can also implement specific action plan strategically to fight against the financial crime.

-3) This model have its limitation that it was build based on US States' data and it may not be able to generalized to unseen data outside the US states.
-Besides that, the model also detect the fraud heavily rely on the spending behaviors, it may have the limitation if the credit card has not been used at all by the original cardholder.
-It will not have the spending behavior record, and the model may not able to detect it accurately.
+3) In order to reduce the negative implications and user experience with the false alarm triggered, the team can implement the additional authentication via phone app / sms to approve suspicious transactions (predicted as fraud by the model).
+This is to avoid transactions on halt unnecessarily and cause the bad user experience with the bank's facility.

 4) I have build the Credit Card Monitoring Dashboard via [Tableau Public](https://public.tableau.com/app/profile/vincent.chua/viz/frauddetection_16470019928680/Dashboard2), the Risk and Compliance Team can monitor the credit card transactions via different age groups, geographically, timeline trends, different categories and identify the predicted outcome with anomaly score shown on each individual credit card.